eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 Antelope supports several C++ data types for developing smart contracts.
 Developers can use these types to define data structures and write functions that interact with the EOS blockchain and smart contract system.
 Here are some of the most commonly used types:

 - `uint64_t`: This is an unsigned 64-bit integer type used for storing numeric values.
-It's commonly used for representing amounts of currency or other assets.
+It's commonly used for representing amounts of assets.
 - `name`: This is a type that represents an account name on the EOSIO network.
 Account names are 12-character strings that uniquely identify user accounts.
-- `asset`: This is a type that represents a quantity of a particular asset, such as EOS or another token.
+- `asset`: This is a type that represents a quantity of a particular asset, such as EOS.
 It includes both the amount and the symbol of the asset.
 - `string`: This is a type that represents a sequence of characters, such as a message or a username.
 - `time_point_sec`: This is a type that represents a point in time as the number of seconds since the Unix epoch (January 1, 1970).
-- `bool`: This is a type that represents a Boolean value, which can be either true or false.
+- `bool`: This is a type that represents a boolean value, which can be either true or false.
 - `vector`: This is a type that represents a dynamic array of elements.
 It can be used to store lists of items such as account names or asset quantities.

 You can find a full list of all defined built-in types in the [abi_serializer.cpp file](https://github.com/AntelopeIO/leap/blob/a3e0756474a0899f94161b031a30bce4c496b292/libraries/chain/abi_serializer.cpp#L90-L128)